CogniX-LTD/Cogni-OpenModel/README.md

 - Open‑source contributors in safety‑aligned conversational AI
 - Libraries: `transformers`, `unsloth`, `peft`, `bitsandbytes`

-## License
+### License:

-This repository is licensed under `AGPL‑3.0`.
+- This repository is licensed under `AGPL‑3.0`.
 The underlying base model (Meta Llama 3.1) is subject to Meta’s license; ensure compliance when distributing derivatives or weights.